 The AHGBI encourages postgraduate students and early-career researchers to participate alongside established academics as colleagues in the Association, and particularly in its annual conference.
 You are welcome to participate in panels organised by academics, to propose panels individually, or jointly with academics.
 If you wish, you may propose panels that focus on postgraduate work in progress.
 You can find details of our annual conference here.
 To this end, the AHGBI provides grants for postgraduates giving papers at its conference.
 There is an annual competition for these grants: applications are made through the conference proposal submission process.

 Postgraduates can apply for one of the 8 awards of £250 for participation in the AHGBI 2018 conference at Leeds University.
-The deadline is Friday 6 October 2017 (i.e., the same deadline as the Call for Papers).
+The deadline has now passed (i.e., the same deadline as the Call for Papers).
 In order to apply for one of these awards, you should:

 (1) Complete the online conference proposal submission form.